ShayShayBeekay/WordChainSolver/README.md

 Tests for each implemented in JUnit in test folder

 To build app run "mvn clean install".
 This will build a snapshot of the application in the target folder.

-This can then be deployed to a server and run
+This can then be deployed to a server and run.